sujithjay/sujithjay.github.io/_posts/2020-04-18-innovation-loops.md

 ### Innovation Loops

 Innovation loops are informal, intrapreneurial feedback loops in engineering teams which builds products & features to address user demand & pain.
 It is innovation which circumvents the software development cycle involving product & market research teams.
 In mature teams, innovation loops complement & reinforce the existing, evolutionary product development feedback cycle.
-I call product development evolutionary, in contrast to the more revolutionary trait of innovation loops.
+I call product development evolutionary, in contrast to the more revolutionary (or reactive) trait of innovation loops.

 {% include image-caption.html file="/public/innovationloops/InnovationLoop.jpg" description="Regular product development as green arrows; Innovation loops as red squiggles." %}